-As a “soccer-guy” though, inevitably every March Madness some conversation takes a sharp turn and divulges into a discussion about American soccer’s ultimate single-elimination event – the U.S. Open Cup.
+As a “soccer guy” though, inevitably every March Madness some conversation takes a sharp turn and divulges into a discussion about American soccer’s ultimate single-elimination event – the Lamar Hunt U.S. Open Cup.

 Quite a pivot, perhaps.
 Admittedly, there are members of my friend group who have no idea how or why the conversation steers in this direction, but if you know soccer, you completely understand.

-During this year’s conversation I was specifically reminded about a blog post I wrote five years ago – The U.S. Open Cup – the most valuable soccer property in the U.S. I invite you to take a read if you’re inclined.
-You’ll see my perspective hasn’t changed much over the years and a fundamental question remains.
+Every year during this time I’m reminded of a post I wrote several years ago – The U.S. Open Cup – the most valuable soccer property in the U.S. You’ll see my perspective hasn’t changed much over the years and a fundamental question remains.

 What is going on with the U.S. Open Cup?